• Loon Sounds

 Loon Nest Streaming Live from the Lakes Region of New Hampshire

-Updated May 17, 2025
+Updated June 22, 2025

 Looncam 2025

-LoonCam News Headlines
+LoonCam News Headlines and Chat Summaries

 May 16 – The goose guard is off cam 1’s nest and the YouTube stream is live.
 Loon sightings remain rare, still only a few minutes a day, but you can rewind up to 12 hours, using viewers’ timestamps, to replay any events.
 Use this link to view the live stream.
 The loon pair for cam 2’s nest haven’t shown much interest in the net yet, but were seen mating, upriver against the shoreline, so we are hopeful.